If you have your records in an accounting package you’ll need to enter the figures into the relevant section(s) of the tax return.

 Profits and losses

-Net profit or loss (box 24)
+Net profit or loss (box 24 on the paper return)

 This is your profit or loss in the year before it’s been adjusted for goods and services taken out of the business for your own use, capital allowances and any previous year losses.